bmatsuo/gutterd/README.md

 About gutterd
 =============

-Gutterd is a deamon process.
+Gutterd is a daemon process.
 It demuxes .torrent files found in directories like your web browser's download directory and Dropbox directories.
 After analyzing their metadata, .torrent files are moved to different BitTorrent clients' watched directories.